lextm/blog/_posts/2014/2014-2-15-obfuscar-why-ncloak-does-not-work.md

 ---
+description: This post talks about why NCloak does not work.
+excerpt_separator: <!--more-->
 layout: post
-title: "Obfuscar: Why NCloak Does Not Work"
-description: "This post talks about why NCloak does not work."
-tags: .NET
 permalink: /obfuscar-why-ncloak-does-not-work-f4ed152f06dd
-excerpt_separator: <!--more-->
+tags: .net mono
+title: 'Obfuscar: Why NCloak Does Not Work'
 ---
 Mono.Cecil is an important library which enables very easy MSIL/CIL manipulation.
 Upon it several projects are built, both commercial and open source.
 In obfuscator land, Obfuscar is such a typical example, but it is obviously not the only one.
 <!--more-->